v-mdolgalov/RepData_PeerAssessment1/PA1_template.md

 ```

-*Impact*: histogram shows more occurances near the center of the distribution,
+*Result*: histogram shows more occurances near the center of the distribution,
 in general all the dates now have more steps because more values appeared.
 Both
 _median_ and _mean_ have changed after imputing the missing values.